-For example, if you have used Slack, Facebook, Twitter, or GMail mobile applications, you would notice they all share similar UI conventions that have evolved over the past few years.
+Today, users expect to access BigBlueButton from a mobile device.
+When interacting with a mobile, suers expect certain standards, conventions, and best practices.
+For example, if you have used the mobile client for Slack, Facebook, Twitter, or GMail, you would notice they all share similar UI conventions that have evolved over the past few years.

-When updating the BigBlueButton user interface, we didn’t feel the need to create any radically new ways of interaction; rather, we wanted to provide users with a modern, consistent, modular and accessible interface that would be familiar to users based on their experience with other applications.
+When designing the BigBlueButton HTML5 client’s user interface, we didn’t feel the need to create any radically new ways of interaction on a mobile client; rather, we wanted to provide users with a modern and accessible interface that would be familiar to all based on their prior experience with other applications.

 Mobile first approach

-Designing for mobile first allows us to take a step back from the current user experience and think about the minimal set of features required for a participant to engage in a session (you will see lots of examples of this in the designs below).
+Designing for mobile first allows us to take a step back from the current user experience and think about the minimal set of features required for a user to engage in an online session (you will see lots of screen shots of this designs below).

 The current Flash-based user experience has a series of windows and layouts to accommodate different users.
-However; mobile applications don’t have windows, instead they have a core set of elements that intelligently overlay as the user needs to access them.
+However, a mobile application doesn’t have windows.
+Instead, it a core set of elements that intelligently overlay as the user needs to access them.

 We have a similar set of elements in BigBlueButton

 Providing a unified experience will allow our users to quickly become familiar with the product and reduce the overall learning curve.
 If you are using the web, tablet or mobile client, our goal is to have consistent styles and placement of elements.
 By doing so, will also make the experience of contributing or building on top of BigBlueButton a lot easier for developers.